BodbDearg/phoenix_doom/Differences To 3DO Doom.md

 - **Framebuffer is now 32-bit instead of 16-bit.**
 This allows for smoother light gradients and less color banding.

-- **Improved texture mapping and renderer temporal stability** Textures, walls and sprites are now much more temporally coherent and 'wiggle' around less.
+- **Improved texture mapping and renderer temporal stability.**
+Textures, walls and sprites are now much more temporally coherent and 'wiggle' around less.
 Texture mapping on the walls in particular is much improved and gets rid of the 'fuzzing' from the 3DO version where the y pixel values continuously jump up and down on every wall column.

-- **Upgraded lighting and light diminishing effects** The contrast between light and dark areas has been increased greatly and the game looks less washed out compared to the original.
+- **Upgraded lighting and light diminishing effects.**
+The contrast between light and dark areas has been increased greatly and the game looks less washed out compared to the original.
 The light diminishing effect is also now much higher quality and looks almost like a fog/darkness shroud; it no longer looks like a series of darkening/tint strips being overlaid horizontally across the screen in a fixed manner.

-- **Sprites no longer appear unnaturally bright**
+- **Sprites no longer appear unnaturally bright.**
 3DO Doom seemed to light all sprites much brighter than the environment surrounding them.
 This may have been due to the lookup values that it used to light the sprites - perhaps they were too high?
 The darkness of sprites in this version much more closely mimics the environment lighting and sprites hopefully blend in much better.

-- **Fixed a bug with monsters often being very slow to target the player at range** There was a bug in the 3DO code for monsters that caused very different AI behavior to the Jag and PC versions - now fixed.
+- **Fixed a bug with monsters often being very slow to target the player at range.**
+There was a bug in the 3DO code for monsters that caused very different AI behavior to the Jag and PC versions - now fixed.
 At longer distances monsters would sometimes be very reluctant to shoot at the player, sometimes taking up to a minute to do so.
 Monsters should be much more aggressive and challenging to play against now.

-- **Added 'fake contrast' to walls to improve lighting and allow the player to identify wall corners easier** Similar in concept to the original PC Doom fake contrast but works with walls of all angles, like options available in some modern Doom source ports.
+- **Added 'fake contrast' to walls to improve lighting and allow the player to identify wall corners easier.**
+Similar in concept to the original PC Doom fake contrast but works with walls of all angles, like options available in some modern Doom source ports.

-- **Rewrote and improved the wall sliding logic to prevent annoying 'sticking' to walls** You now should be able to smoothly slide across walls of all angles (and even certain things, except monsters) without 'sticking'.
+- **Rewrote and improved the wall sliding logic to prevent annoying 'sticking' to walls.**
+You now should be able to smoothly slide across walls of all angles (and even certain things, except monsters) without 'sticking'.

-- **Fixed some bugs with movement speeds & timing issues** 3DO Doom changed the timebase from 35Hz on the PC original to 60Hz but introduced a few bugs along the way.
+- **Fixed some bugs with movement speeds & timing issues.**
+3DO Doom changed the timebase from 35Hz on the PC original to 60Hz but introduced a few bugs along the way.
 Some issues I've found and fixed include:
     - 'Thing' movement due to momentum/velocity being too fast.
     Observed this first with the imp, with its super fast fireballs! (much faster than PC Doom)